All Davenport community members are afforded the following rights:

 (1) A University employee conditioning the provision of an aid, benefit, or service of the University on an individual’s participation in unwelcome sexual conduct (often called “quid pro quo” harassment);

-(2) Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the University’s education program or activity (often called “hostile environment” harassment); or
+(2) Unwelcome conduct determined by a reasonable person to be so severe, pervasive or objectively offensive that it effectively denies a person equal access to the University’s education program or activity, constituting a “hostile environment” harassment"; or

 (3) “Sexual assault” as defined in the Clery Act (20 U.S.C.
 1092), or “dating violence,” “domestic violence,” or “stalking” as defined in the Violence Against Women’s Act (34 U.S.C.
 12291).